chapel-lang/governance/GOVERNANCE.md

 community is from consensus on a given topic.

-The second type of vote is a vote of the TSC, which is formal, binding, and documented in `TechCharter.pdf`.
+The second type of vote is a vote of the TSC, which is formal, binding, and documented in [TechCharter.pdf](TechCharter.pdf).
 In practice, these votes are expected to be taken sparingly and reserved for matters that involve the project governance or in cases where consensus cannot be reached through other means.

 For non-trivial decisions in language design, library APIs, or code architecture, the project or subteam often forms an ad hoc subteam